cjcanaday/labreport4/index.md

             `<UP> (6 times) <RIGHT> (12 times) i <BACKSPACE> 2 <ESC> :wq`

 In order to fix this error, I needed to edit "ListExamples.java" which I did using vim by first typing "vim" and then "L" followed by a tab to autocomplete, and then ".ja" followed by another tab to autocomplete.
-This yielded the command: `vim ListExamples.java`, which I then pressed "<ENTER>" to run.
+This yielded the command: `vim ListExamples.java`.
 This opened the file using vim, with the cursor starting at the very bottom left.
 To reach the point of the bug, I pressed the up arrow 6 times, followed by the right arrow 12 times.
 Now over the part I wanted to change, I pressed "i" to enter the editing mode, `<BACKSPACE>` to remove the erroneous 1, "2" to correct the bug, `<ESC>` to exit editing mode, and then finally `:wq` to exit and save the file.

 ## Step 8: Run the tests, demonstrating that they now succeed